3sjay/3sjay.github.io/_posts/2024-05-10-schneiderups-rmi-deser.md

         at org.eclipse.jdt.internal.jarinjarloader.JarRsrcLoader.main(JarRsrcLoader.java:61)
 ```

-Afterwards `SchneiderUPSMonitor.exe` will have spawned `mspaint.exe` as a child process, running as SYSTEM.
+Afterwards `SchneiderUPSMonitor.exe` will have spawned `mspaint.exe` as a child process, running as `SYSTEM`.